puzzle/kubernetes-techlab/labs/07_troubleshooting_ops.md

 ## Task: LAB7.2 Single Command

-Single Commands inside a Container can be executed with `kubectl exec`:
+Single commands inside a container can be executed with `kubectl exec`:

 ```bash